Merrickneo/SinglishLah/README.md

 # Description
 SinglishLah! is an IOS mobile application aimed at helping non-locals get accustomed to the Singlish culture here in Singapore.
 This application provides real-time translation from Singlish to English and at the same time reinforces learning through quizzes.

-# Languages and API used:
+# Tech Stack
-Languages: Swift, Python, Firebase, ReactJS
+Languages: Swift, CoreML, Firebase, Apple CoreML
-API: Google Cloud Translate API, Python Speech Recognition API

 # Features:
 We seek to create a mobile application that can help tourists and other “non-native” speakers of Singlish be able to have an enjoyable and hassle-free stay in Singapore.
 With the help of SinglishLah!, they can have access to real-time translation of Singlish.